-As a father myself, I understand how important it is for a parent to make sure your child gets the absolute best possible start to life.
+As a father, I know how important it is to make sure your child gets the best start to life.

-For me, it’s clear there is nothing better for a newborn baby than the mother’s breast milk.
-Since more and more mums are now working, baby formula is more commonly utilised, but I want to highlight some of the issues with it and give you some better alternatives if breastfeeding isn’t an option.
+For me, it’s clear there’s nothing better for a newborn baby than the mother’s breast milk.
+More mums are working these days, so baby formula is more commonly utilised.
+I want to highlight some of the issues with it and give you some better alternatives if breastfeeding isn’t an option.

 One Bottle of Formula is Enough to Change a Baby’s Gut Dramatically